leonardbinet/Salt-Vagrant-master-mode/README.md

 ## Overview

+This configuration is suited for a secure deployment with a regular Salt master-minions configuration (all other configurations I've seem were masterless).

+This is the best design I found.

-The Vagrant files launch three EC2 instances:
+The Vagrant files launch three EC2 instances, (with an existing aws key):
-- master instance: installs salt-master on it.
+- master instance: with salt-master installed
-- website-minion instance: installs salt-minion on it.
+- website-minion instance:  with salt-minion installed
-- etl-minion instance: installs salt-minion on it.
+- etl-minion (extract-transform-load) instance:  with salt-minion installed

+Master and minions communicate with others keys created specially for this purpose so that you don't expose your aws key, but still can access each of the instance directly (if the security groups you created allow ssh from other IPs than the master's one).

+Vagrant lets you unidirectionally sync folders from your local computer with the master.
+You can enjoy an easy configuration, and a fixed IP for your master (required for salt-minions to work properly).

 Then, you will ssh into the salt-master and launch states to configure environments for:
 - a django application providing a website and an api
-- an application that will regularly extract data from transilien's API, apply transformations, and save what is useful in a Dynamo database.
+- an application that will regularly extract data from transilien's API, apply transformations, and save clean data in a Dynamo database.

 ## Why Vagrant AND Salt?